 Kicking pads are used by the highest-level professionals, first-day amateurs, and everybody in between to ease the strain of training.
 They’re typically held by coaches or training partners to allow kickboxers, mixed martial artists, and traditional martial artists to practice their kicks without inflicting damage.
 They’re constructed of leather or synthetic leather and vibration-absorbing foam padding, and they sometimes feature forearm straps and grips for stability.

 Kicking pads come in all shapes and sizes to accommodate different kicking styles and are typically simple and easy to clean.
 But with so many types of kicking pads available, it can be hard to choose among them.
-Read on as we break down the various options to help you find a kicking pad that’s right for you.
+We break down the various options to help you find a kicking pad that’s right for you.

 You might think all kicks are the same, but in reality, there are thousands of different ways to launch your leg at something.
 Speed, power, and accuracy vary greatly between techniques, which places a huge amount of importance in buying the proper equipment for your style.
 There are three main styles of kicking pads: TaeKwonDo-style pads, kickboxing-style pads, and low-kick pads.

 TaeKwonDo-style pads are the smallest and lightest options.
 Instead of absorbing impact, these pads are used to improve accuracy and speed for high kicks and spinning kicks, techniques that are commonly found in TaeKwonDo and similar martial arts.
 Trainers typically hold them away from their body as a target rather than tightly against their own body.
 Boxing gloves are commonly used as a substitute for these pads in training.